cert-manager/website/content/en/docs/faq/_index.md

 > assumption that the remote end must already possess it in order to
 > validate it in any case.

-In a standard, secure and correctly configured TLS environment, adding a root certificate to the chain is almost entirely _pure waste_.
+In a standard, secure and correctly configured TLS environment, adding a root certificate to the chain is almost always unnecessary and wasteful.

 There are two ways that a certificate can be trusted: